ibm-cloud-docs/openwhisk/actions.md

     ```
     {: screen}

-    If you modify your non-service credential parameters, running an `package update` command with new parameters removes any parameters that currently exist but are not specified in the `package update` command.
+    If you modify your non-service credential parameters, running an [`package update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_pkg_update) command with new parameters removes any parameters that currently exist, but are not specified in the `package update` command.
 For example, if you run `package update -p key1 new-value -p key2 new-value` but omit any other parameters that were set, those parameters no longer exist after the package is updated.
 Any services that were bound to the package are also removed, so after you update other parameters you must [bind services to your package](/docs/openwhisk?topic=cloud-functions-services) again.
     {: tip}

 3. Verify that the parameters were bound to the package.